risingwavelabs/risingwave-docs/docs/guides/ingest-from-postgres-cdc.md

 );
 ```

-Syntax for creating a CDC table on top of this CDC Source.
+Please see below for the syntax for creating a CDC table based on the shared source.
 Note that a primary key is required and must be consistent with the upstream table.
-We  must also specify the Postgres table name (`pg_table_name`) which we are selecting from.
+You must also specify the Postgres table name (`pg_table_name`) which you are selecting from.

 ```sql
 CREATE TABLE [ IF NOT EXISTS ] table_name (